jerryzhou196/databricks-grafana/README.md

-# 🔎 Databricks Compute Metrics on Grafana
+# 🔎 Monitor Databricks Compute Metrics on Grafana

 > "a single pane of glass" for cloud compute metrics